 Effective Techniques to Repair Pipe Threading Leaks

-Here are some steps to help you deal with pipes burst and pipes leaks.
-This article deals with temporary repair instead of replacing the pipe.
+Here are some steps to help you deal with pipe bursts and pipe leaks.
+This article deals with temporary pipe repair instead of replacing it.

 The water supply is under pressure, typically somewhere around 40 to 60 psi.
 A patch on a leak requires counter-pressure as well as a compressible material to help in molding it to the shape of the crack, hole or damage to the pipe.